 PHP is installed on the Department of Computing Science web server.
 PHP is a scripting language that is especially suited for web development and can be embedded into HTML documents.

-There are a number of handy web design and development plugins for Firefox.
+There are a number of handy browser plugins for web design and development.